SolaceProducts/pubsubplus-pks-quickstart/README.md

 kubectl get storageclass
 ```

 It is expected that there is at least one StorageClass available.
-By default, the "solace" chart assumes the name `standard`, adjust the `storage.useStorageClass` value if necessary.
+By default the "solace" chart is configured to use the StorageClass `standard`, adjust the `storage.useStorageClass` value if necessary.

 Refer to your PKS environment's documentation if a StorageClass needs to be created or to understand the differences if there are multiple options.